-A warm welcome to the Stella Smedley Post-16 Centre and our new prospectus.
-We are really fortunate at The Dukeries to be able to offer both academic and vocational courses to suit all of our post-16 students.
+A warm welcome to TDA6 Centre and our new prospectus, our vision at TDA is to inspire excellence and maximise opportunities for all.
+We are really fortunate at The Dukeries to provide a broad and balanced curriculum with both academic and vocational courses to suit all of our post-16 students.
 I am delighted to be able to offer you the opportunity to study and develop your skill set in a truly excellent sixth form.
-Our results are testimony to this, however, the support and guidance you will receive to support you to the next stage is second to none.
+Our results are testimony to this.
+However, the support and guidance you will receive to support you to the next stage is second to none.

-The Dukeries Post-16 experience encompasses academic, vocational, extracurricular and social activities.
-Our aim is twofold: to help you achieve your best possible qualifications whilst giving you every opportunity to develop as a person.
-Our Student Union is thriving and we hope you will take every opportunity to get involved with all the opportunities offered to you.
+The Dukeries Post-16 experience encompasses academic, vocational, extra-curricular and social activities.
+Our aim is twofold: to help you achieve your best possible qualifications whilst to develop as a person.
+Our Student Union is thriving and we hope you will get involved with this and the myriad of other activities on offer.
 In short, we aim to give you the best possible preparation for your future.

 Our Post-16 centre is more than just a place to gain qualifications.
 It is a bridge between school and higher education, employment or higher Level Apprenticeships where you will enjoy developing skills, responsibility and self-discipline as a member of a caring and vibrant community.
-We have an increasing number of students entering university with the vast majority gaining a place at the University of their choice.
+We have an increasing number of students entering university, with the vast majority gaining a place at the University of their choice.

-You will find this a warm and friendly place and our staff will help you to settle in quickly.
+You will find this a warm and friendly place and our expert staff will help you to settle in quickly.
 I can guarantee that these will be two of the most important and memorable years of your life.

-The best way to truly appreciate what we can provide at The Dukeries is to come and see it.
-Please do join us at our Post-16 Options Evening which takes place in the Autumn term each year.
-Failing that, you can always find out more about our Post 16 provision by contacting Miss Michelle Hackett or visiting the school website which has a dedicated sixth form area.
-In the recent OFSTED inspection the sixth form was rated good.
-Through continued improvement we are making progress to outstanding.
+The best way to truly appreciate what we can provide at The Dukeries is to come and see it by visiting the school website which has a dedicated sixth form area.
+In the recent OFSTED inspection, the sixth form was rated good.
+Through continued improvement, we are making progress to outstanding.